 Our 5.5-mile journey began at the North Carolina border.
 The river water levels are controlled via dam release from the nearby power plant and our Tuesday float was timed perfectly.
 After a quick paddle instruction, our guide, the bearded BP, took the lead of the Rafting in the Smokies flotilla.
 There were 4 other rafts in our group, each with their own guides.

 Tackling the Pigeon River’s Class III & IV Rapids

 BP expertly led us through the beginning Power House Class III rapids.
-Everytime our rubber raft plunged into the whitewater, a wave would sweep across to give half of us a good soaking, then our entire boat would shift and everyone who laughed at the water soaked paddlers would receive an icy splash themselves, but the 64°F water proved more refreshing than shockingly cold on this warm summer’s day.
+Every time our rubber raft plunged into the whitewater, a wave would sweep across to give half of us a good soaking, then our entire boat would shift and everyone who laughed at the drenched paddlers would receive an icy splash themselves, but the 64°F water proved more refreshing than shockingly cold on this warm summer’s day.

 Our daughter, who is currently in that too-cool-to-smile phase, couldn’t stop grinning as we churned through the Vegamatic, rocked the Roller Coaster and faced off the Class IV Double Reactionary and Accelerator.

-Surfing the Class III Super Glue provided to be the family favorite, and an unforgettable experience, adding an exciting edge to our family whitewater rafting adventure.
+Surfing the Class III Super Glue won hands-down as our family-favorite and an unforgettable experience, adding an exciting edge to our family whitewater rafting adventure.
 The only downside was that this 1.5-hour adventure ended way too soon.

 About Rafting in the Smokies Outfitters